SamuelCarriles/fhir-pogs/README.md

               :port "5432"})
 (delete-resources! db-spec "fhir_resources" "Patient" [[:= :resource_id "pat123"]])
 ```
-This function works just like `search-resources!`, except instead of returning a sequence of resources, it gives you a `fully-realized` result set from `next.jdbc` to confirm the operation went through.
+This function works just like `search-resources`, except instead of returning a sequence of resources, it gives you a `fully-realized` result set from `next.jdbc` to confirm the operation went through.

 ## 📈Status: In Development
 This library is in active development.
 The **core functions** (CRUD) are ready to use.
 The **search** namespace is currently under development and will be included in future release.

 ## ✴️Coming Soon
 - [ ] Build the necessary tools in `fhir-pogs.search` to transform an AST tree produced by a FHIR search query into condition clauses usable by `fhir-pogs.core/search-resources!`.
+  - [X] Support **token search** with commons modifiers: not, missing, text, code-text, of-type.
   - [ ] Support **string search**: names, text fields (family, given, address.city)
     - [ ] Support :exact, :contains, :missing modifiers
 - [ ] Define `fhir-pogs.search/format` to format search results in compliance with FHIR search standards.